awdriggs-teach/makeCodeGuide/README.md

 Resources for making awesome games with [MakeCode Arcdade](https://arcade.makecode.com/)

 ## Projectiles
+Projectiles allow you to shoot fireballs or missiles in your game.

 ### Firing Projectiles to Destroy Enemies
 ![shooting example](imgs/projectiles.gif)
 - [Video Tutorial](https://youtu.be/8U64KW0Brz0)